hapax/hapax.github.io/assets/chandra.md

 It's amazing to me that we can *simplify* the hydrogen atom, and use it to learn something deep and non-trivial about the death of stars.
-Much of the beauty of physics comes from simple ideas with incredible power.
+This is part of the aesthetics of physics: simple ideas with incredible power.
 In the words of Chandra himself,